vvjn/GAFramework.jl/README.md

     println("curgen: $curgen value: $(x.value) obj. value: $(x.objvalue)")
 ```

-This defines how to save our creature to file. `GAFramework` will save
+This defines how to save our creature to file.
+Whenever `GAFramework` saves
-the best creature to file using this function.
+the best creature to file while the GA is running, it will use this function.

 ```julia
 savecreature(file_name_prefix::AbstractString, curgen::Integer,